-This jaw-dropping wavy blonde long lob couldn’t be any better without those soft layers and dark roots.
+This jaw-dropping wavy blonde hair couldn’t be any better without those soft layers and dark roots.
 A mesmerizing and brightening look especially for fair skins and blue to green eyes.

-If you have a round face, you’d definitely want to recreate this cut and style for the striking effect it has!
+If you have a round face, you’ll definitely want to choose this cut and style for the face-flattering effect!
 Some pastel highlights and subtle side bangs on a bob cut would make this more stylish.

-Nothing beats a simple but major look transformation like this that anyone can get by getting an angled lob cut.
-Style it with some cream and create waves for more movement!
+Nothing beats a simple but major look transformation like this that you can get by getting an angled lob cut.
+To wear your hair like this, styleit with some cream and create waves for more movement!

-Neat straight scissor cuts always look edgy on anyone and can bring your most beautiful bone structure and facial features out.
-Dark roots and a balayage on a medium lob like hers would do the works of creating depth and dimension.
+Neat straight scissor cuts always look edgy on you as it can bring your most beautiful bone structure and facial features out.
+Dark roots and a balayage on a medium blunt lob like this picture would do the works of creating depth and dimension.

-A fashionable ombre would do you good if you want to get a lob for thick luscious hair.
+A fashionable color would do you good if you want to get this cut for thick luscious hair.
 Add some layers too if you wanna get some weight off your hair.

-This shoulder length lob with braids was created by salon owner and hairstylist Jen Lindley of Lake Placid, FL.
-“This is a fun, short to medium length lob with lots of texture and no angle (even though it appears to be longer in the front),” Jenna explains.
+This shoulder-length lob with braids was created by salon owner and hairstylist Jen Lindley of Lake Placid, FL.
+“This is a fun, short to medium-length cut with lots of texture and no angle (even though it appears to be longer in the front),” Jenna explains.

-When it comes to hair texture, Lindley recommends “this lob haircut and style is for women with medium to thick hair so that a lot of texturizing can be done throughout the cut.”
+When it comes to hair texture, Lindley recommends “this haircut and style is ideal if you have medium to thick hair so that a lot of texturizing can be done throughout the cut.”